-Vehicles with steering wheel buttons: when you activate cruise control, the text field in the display briefly shows the speed limit message and the stored speed.
+Vehicles with steering wheel buttons: when you activate cruise control, the text field in the display briefly shows the Cr. control message and the stored speed.
 The status area of the display then shows the Symbol and the stored speed.